SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-span.md

 **The *Model span* options**

-The description of an available *Series span* and *Model span* types are given in the *JDemetra+ Reference Manual* (2017), sections 5.1.1.1 and 4.1.1.1.
+More detailed descriptions of available *Series span* and *Model span* options are given in the *JDemetra+ Reference Manual* (2017), sections 5.1.1.1 and 4.1.1.1.